Prospects for Exploring Non-Standard Neutrino Properties with Argon-Based CEvNS Experiments: Conclusions

 \acknowledgments

 We thank Matt Toups and Jacob Zettlemoyer for discussions related to PIP2-BD at F2D2 at Fermilab.
 We thank Gil Paz for reading the manuscript and giving helpful comments.
-S.C. would like to acknowledge the support of U.S. Department of Energy grant DE-SC0007983 and the Visiting Scholars Award Program of the Universities Research Association.
+S.C. would like to acknowledge the support of U.S. Department of Energy grant DE-SC0007983, the Visiting Scholars Award Program of the Universities Research Association, and support from the Fermilab Neutrino Physics Center Fellowship.
 This manuscript has been authored by Fermi Forward Discovery Group, LLC under Contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.